lbj2011/DatahubTool/README.md

 # DatahubTool
 Toolkit for batch management of data in [DuraMAT Datahub](https://datahub.duramat.org/), like upload and delete.

-NOTE: only **authorised users** (API Key required) can manage its owned project data in Datahub.
-The API Key is shown on user page of Datahub.
+NOTE: only **authorised users** (API Key required, shown on user page of Datahub) can manage its owned project data in Datahub.

 ## Installation